sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/introduction.md

 4. **USB-C Power Cable (NOT INCLUDED)**: A USB-C cable is required to power the ACSI2STM device, as it cannot draw enough power from the Atari’s ACSI port.

+5. **3V Lithium Battery (NOT INCLUDED)**: A CR2032 battery is required for the Real-Time Clock (RTC) functionality.
+This battery is not included with the device and must be purchased separately.

+6. **SD Card (NOT INCLUDED)**: At least an SD card is required for storage.
+The ACSI2STM device does not come with an SD card, so users must provide their own.
+It is recommended to use a high-quality SD card for optimal performance.

+7. **1x2 Pin Header**: Starting April 2025, a 1x2 pin header is included for connecting the external activity LED.
+This LED is not included with the device but can be found in Atari Mega STE computers.
+For other Atari models, the documentation provides instructions on how to make a simple LED circuit.

 ---

 [Previous: Index](/acsi2stm-atari-st/){: .btn .mr-4 }